Gray-headed Coneflower

 Landscape Qualities

-Gray-headed Coneflower is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-Its medium texture blends into the garden | but can always be balanced by a couple of finer or coarser plants for an effective composition.
+but can always be balanced by a couple of finer or coarser plants for an effective composition., Gray-headed Coneflower is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its medium texture blends into the garden

 Ornamental Qualities

-Gray-headed Coneflower has masses of beautiful spikes of yellow daisy flowers with dark brown eyes rising above the foliage from early to late summer | which are most effective when planted in groupings.
+Gray-headed Coneflower has masses of beautiful spikes of yellow daisy flowers with dark brown eyes rising above the foliage from early to late summer, which are most effective when planted in groupings.
 Its narrow pinnately compound leaves remain bluish-green in color throughout the season.

 Planting and Growing